TonyLB/maketheworld/README.md

 administrator identity.
 You will be in the Vortex ... currently the only room that exists in your world.
 The problem is, you're there as a *character*, and what you wanted was an administrator.

-One last AWS task:  In AWS, click Services and under "Database" find "DynamoDB".
+One last AWS task:  In AWS, click Services and under "Database" find "DynamoDB" (or use the links up above at the start of these steps).
 Click the "Tables" tab, and you will see the three Make The World tables (ephemera, messages and permanents).
 Click the permanents table and select the "Items" tab in order to see the contents of your database.
 There probably won't be much there yet.
 You're looking for a record with a PermanentId of 'CHARACTER#blah-blah-blah-unique-id', and a
 DataCategory of "GRANT#MINIMUM".
 This represents your character's basic grants, what they are allowed to do everywhere, at all times.
 Click the PermanentId